christc4/websites-2024/archive.avsbq.org/misc/personal/spiritual/index.md

 > _Is it not excessively ridiculous to seek the good opinion of those whom you would never wish to be like?_ &ndash; St. John Chrysostom (Homilies on the Gospel of St. John, Homily III)

 > _There is no profit in studying doctrines unless the life of one's soul is acceptable and conforms to God's will.
 THe cause of all evils is delusion, self-deception and ignorance of God_ &ndash; St. Anthony the Great

+> _If you are praised, be silent.
+If you are scolde, be silent.
+If you incur losses, be silent.
+If you receive profit, be silent.
+If you receive profit, be silent.
+Do not be afriad that there will no fruit when all dies down.
+Not everything will die down. energy will appear and what energy_ &ndash; St. Feofil